 Can this agreement be used in relation to the sale of a website rather than just a domain name?

 No: there's lots more to a website than just the domain name.
 For example, the sale of a website might include the sale of the copyright in the website, the transfer of licences to use website software, the assignment of contractual rights and obligations, and so on.
-None of these matters are covered in this - or any of our other - domain name sale agreements.
+None of these matters are covered in this domain name sale agreement.

 Ask a question